Flag of the Duchy of Teschen: History

 The oldest image of the Duchy of Teschen flag or banner was shown on the personal seal of the first duke, Mieszko I. That seal was attached to the document from 1297.
-The next premises of the flags, or rather ducal banners, date from the 14th century, and are associated with Duke Przemyslaw I Noszak (read: Noschack) who, from 1355, took an active part in political life, becoming one of the most important figures in the court of the Czech rulers over time, which included Emperor Charles IV and King Wenceslas IV.
+The next premises of the flags, or rather ducal banners, date from the 14th century, and are associated with Duke Przemyslaw I Noszak who, from 1355, took an active part in political life of the Crown of Bohemia, becoming one of the most important figures in the court of the Czech rulers over time, i.e. Emperor Charles IV and King Wenceslas IV.
 Unfortunately, banners from this period have not survived to our times.